sapphi-red/portfolio/src/blog/increasing-vites-potential-with-the-environment-api.md

 In addition, the old Node.js can be used.
 Until now, the code transformer and the code executor have been integrated together.
 Therefore, the required version of Node.js had to be increased to meet the requirements of the code transformer.
-However, by separating the code execution part, it is now possible to construct environments for older Node.js versions.
+However, by separating the code execution part, it is now possible to construct environments for older versions of Node.js.

 It would also be possible to construct environments for other specialized runtimes such as [Electron](https://www.electronjs.org/), [Tauri](https://tauri.app/), [React Native](https://reactnative.dev/), and others.

-In an extreme case, it is also possible to (1) run hono on Node.js as an origin server, and (2) run hono on Cloudflare Workers as an edge server, and (3) run hono on a service worker, and (4) run a script on browser.
-If I named this architecture, I'd call it "daienjo architecture" (Translation note: "hono" means "flame" in Japanese, and "daienjo" means "a huge flame" and also commonly means "an outrage on social media").
+In an extreme case, it is also possible to (1) run hono on Node.js as an origin server, and (2) run hono on Cloudflare Workers as an edge server, and (3) run hono on a service worker, and (4) run a script on the browser.
+If I were to name this architecture, I'd call it the "daienjo architecture" (Translation note: "hono" means "flame" in Japanese, and "daienjo" means "a huge flame" and also commonly means "an outrage on social media").

 Here's a demo of the daienjo architecture.